HusseinZein235/SalesAssociate/README.md

 - Sample data is automatically loaded if no Excel file is uploaded
 - Excel data replaces sample data when uploaded

+### Excel File Synchronization
+The app now automatically updates your Excel file when changes are made:

+#### What Gets Updated:
+1. **Product Amounts**: When you confirm a sale, the product quantities are automatically reduced in your Excel file
+2. **Product Notes**: When you edit notes in admin mode, changes are saved back to the Excel file
+3. **Expiry Dates**: Any changes to expiry dates are reflected in the Excel file

+#### How It Works:
+1. **Upload Excel**: First, upload your Excel file through the Settings screen
+2. **Make Changes**: Use the app normally - make sales, edit notes, etc.
+3. **Automatic Sync**: The app automatically updates your Excel file in the background
+4. **File Location**: Updated Excel file is stored in the app's internal storage

+#### Important Notes:
+- The Excel file must be uploaded through the app's Settings screen for synchronization to work
+- Only the uploaded Excel file is updated - other Excel files on your device remain unchanged
+- The app maintains the original Excel structure and formatting
+- All updates are performed safely with error handling

 ### Backup and Restore
 - Currently, data is stored locally only
 - To backup: Export your Excel file and photos folder
 - To restore: Re-upload the Excel file and photos folder
+- **Excel Updates**: Your Excel file is automatically kept up-to-date with all app changes

 ## 🎯 Key Features